MovieLabs/OMC/Docs/Overview/Schema-Practices.md

 ``characterName, shootDay, identifier``

 ### **Punctuation**
 We avoid punctuation in all property names and do not use hyphens, spaces, underscores, etc. Some systems require these to be escaped or removed and there is variability across systems in how punctuation is treated and sometimes how it is represented on screen.
+They can create extra work in URL's, where it needs to be encoded, then a receiving party must know to decode that URL, etc.

 JSON OMC does not use additional symbols prepended or appended to names.
 For example, it is not uncommon to see $ prepended in JSON schemas ($id).
 However what is convention in one system rarely translates to other forms of serialization or databases.
-JSON schema itself uses this convention, which helps avoid confusion between the schema itself and the schema definition.

 ### **Multiple Values**
 Where a property can contain a set of values the schema will specify an array, even if only a single value is present.
+Where a property should only ever contain a single instance then an object is used.

 This helps simplify parsing the payload.
 Code can be written to expect that a value is iterable even when it contains a single value, allowing easy use of looping constructs.